sindresorhus/got/readme.md

 Type: `Function[]`<br>
 Default: `[]`

 Called with an `Error` instance.
 The error is passed to the hook right before it's thrown.
 This is especially useful when you want to have more detailed errors.

-Example:
+**Note**: errors thrown while normalizing options are thrown directly.

 ```js
 const got = require('got');